 Crucially whilst perfect obligations correlate with rights, imperfect obligations do not.
 This means that anyone who starts and finishes thinking about what morally is owed to children in terms of their rights is unable to capture what imperfect obligations express.
 Yet this is to miss much of what is most important about the way in which, morally, we should as adults stand in relation to children.
 For the fulfilment of these imperfect duties of care and concern is what centrally protects and promotes the lives of children as children.
 Thinking ethically about children’s lives in terms of their putative rights is to misperceive what is of central importance and value in these lives.

-One possible response to O'Neill's argument is as follows (Coady 1992).
+One possible response to O’Neill’s argument is as follows (Coady 1992).
 She does not deny that perfect obligations correlate with rights.
-Thus to the extent that we do have perfect obligations to children they do have corresponding rights.
-Yet O'Neill denies that imperfect obligations correlate with rights.
+Thus, to the extent that we do have perfect obligations to children, they do have corresponding rights.
+Yet O’Neill denies that imperfect obligations correlate with rights.
 But why should we think that?
 The imperfect obligations are fundamental ones.
 They are not supererogatory, that is beyond duty.
 Adults must show consideration and kindness to children in general.
 So why cannot children claim such kindness and consideration from adults as their right?
-O'Neill does say that when imperfect obligations are institutionalised—when, for instance there are laws and institutions specifying who should act and how to detect and prevent child abuse—there are created positive special obligations to which correspond positive rights.
+O’Neill does say that when imperfect obligations are institutionalised—when, for instance there are laws and institutions specifying who should act and how to detect and prevent child abuse—there are created positive special obligations to which correspond positive rights.
 But she adds that the obligations of, say, the social worker exceed the positive obligations associated with her job.
 However this is true of all our obligations, whether perfect or imperfect.
 A parent can have positive, that is legally recognised and sanctioned, duties to her child.
-She may, for instance, have no choice but to send her child to school.
 Yet her perfect obligations to her children are not exhaustively specified by what the law requires of her.

 O’Neill’s argument does not rely on any specification of the content of the obligations that might be owed by adults to children.
 Rather it is about the structure of our moral reasoning in respect of children, and the priority—false in the argument’s view—that is given to rights.
 As an argument it thus bears some comparison with a view that expresses general scepticism about rights in the context of adult-child relations and which emphasises the particular character of the family (Schrag 1980; Schoeman 1980).
 This view draws attention to the quality and nature of the relationships within a family.
 These are marked by an especial intimacy and by deep, unconditional love between its members.
 One can grant that many families do not conform to this ideal and yet acknowledge that when the family does conform to the ideal it is a distinctive, and distinctively valuable, form of human association.